-Breville has gone in a very different direction with their semi-automatic espresso machines:
+Breville has gone in a very different direction with its semi-automatic espresso machines:

 Cleaning & Maintenance

-Are you a “little and often” or “occasional but thorough” type cleaner?
+Are you a “little and often” or “occasional but thorough” type of cleaner?

 Jura coffee machines “self-clean” after every use so you only need to do a deep clean every few months.
 This is simple to do and the machine will guide you through all the steps.
 Although this does involve buying Jura branded cleaning materials.